shrunbr/wall-of-shame/README.md

 :warning: **OpenCanary is a honeypot.
 If you don't know what that is or what you are doing with this, go research it before moving forward with this deployment.
 Make sure you deploy this in a secure, segmented environment, preferrably a DMZ, a cloud server or somewhere that is firewalled or seperate from your own network.
 USE THIS AT YOUR OWN RISK!** :warning:

-Before you deploy this, please note that I do have a global collector at [https://shame.shrunbr.dev](https://shame.shrunbr.dev).
-By default, the web interface does not send data to my global collector.
-If you are interested in contributing data please add `ENABLE_GLOBAL_COLLECTOR: true` to the environment variables under the `app` service or whatever you've named the service that is running the wall-of-shame container.

-All of the data that gets sent/stored in the global collector is the same data that is sent into postgres from the `webhook` function in [main.py](main.py).

-If you are interested in running your own global collector, please follow the distributed deployment model below.

 ### All-in-One

 Before we can deploy our Wall of Shame we need to setup our modify our `opencanary.conf` file, modify `docker-compose.yml` and setup our environment variables.
 In the provided configuration FTP, SSH and HTTP are already enabled.